Scripture Reference: Acts 8:5-25

 The Apostles Visit Samaria and Share the Power of the Spirit (Acts 8:12-17)

 The apostles were still living in Jerusalem.
-Two of the Apostles, Peter and John, travelled to Samaria when they heard how not only Jews but now even Samaritans were becoming followers of Jesus.
-Before Jesus ascended back to the Father he had told the apostles to “teach the nations” (read about this in The Great Commission) and that they would be his witnesses in Jerusalem, Judea and Samaria.
+Two of the Apostles, Peter and John, travelled to Samaria when they heard how Jews and now even Samaritans were becoming followers of Jesus.
+Before Jesus ascended back to the Father, he had told the apostles to “teach the nations” (read about this in The Great Commission) and that they would be his witnesses in Jerusalem, Judea and Samaria.
 Peter himself, when preaching the Sermon at Pentecost, said that the promise of the Holy Spirit was for “all who are far off- for all whom the Lord will call.”
 This is recorded in Acts 2:38-39.
 The powerful story of King Jesus was spreading from Jerusalem outward.

 According to the promise, the Holy Spirit had come to live inside each of these Samaritans when they believed and were baptised.
 But upon the arrival of Peter and John, the Samaritans witnessed the same kind of great outpouring of the Holy Spirit that had been seen before and after Peter had preached the famous Sermon at Pentecost in Jerusalem.
 When Peter and John placed their hands on them, these new Christians received the special ability to perform miracles themselves.
 Before, the Spirit had not “come upon” them, but now the Spirit most certainly had!
 This manifestation of the Spirit demonstrated that God accepted the Samaritans, too, to be part of his one people.